parrt/data-acquisition/hw/pipeline.md

 ...
 ```

-You can check your work with:
+You can check your work with any of the XML files:

 ```bash
 $ python xml2csv.py /tmp/t.xml | python csv2xml.py > /tmp/t2.xml